gcharvin/DetecDiv/README.md

 formats data to be used by the classifier; this function is called first when launching the trainClassifier function

+myproject.validateTrainingData(classifid)

+uses the classifier to classify ROIs associated with user training in order to compare user training to classification results

 myproject.classifyData(classifid,roilist,option)

 allows one to start the classification reffered to as classifid on the roilist; You can provide the classifier as an option, so that it is not loaded each time you run the function